The Stanford Literature & Medicine Dinner and Discussion series

 Medicine and the Muse

-A symposium for medical students to highlight their artistic talents through performances of song, dance, music, poetry, film and exhibits of artwork and photography.
+A symposium for medical students to highlight their scholarly work in health humanities research through presentations and posters, as well as showcase artistic talents through performances of song, dance, music, poetry, film and exhibits of artwork and photography.
 The Medicine & Muse symposium also features a key note speaker.
-Speakers in the past have included authors Malcolm Gladwell, Khaled Hosseini and Perri Klass.
+Speakers in the past have included authors Malcolm Gladwell, Khaled Hosseini, Perri Klass and Anne Lamott.

 Writers' Workshops and Events